 - Now press and hold Command (⌘) + R key together, and press the power button to turn on Mac.
 Don’t leave the key until you reach recovery screen

-- Note : If you can’t reach the recovery screen with Command (⌘) and R key, you will have to create bootable Mac Installer, and then connect the Mac Installer drive in One USB Port, and the other drive with Time Machine backup in other USB port.
+- Note : If you can’t reach the recovery screen with Command (⌘) and R key, you will have to create bootable Mac Installer, and then connect the Mac Installer drive in One USB Port and the other drive with Time Machine backup in other USB port.
 If you have both in one drive, that’s fine as well.
-Turn Off Mac completely, press and hold Option key, and turn on Mac with Power key.
+Turn Off Mac completely, press and hold the Option key, and turn on Mac with Power key.
 Now you will see Mac Installer Drive, Backup Drive and Mac’s internal storage.
 Select Mac Installer, and Press Enter key.
 Now wait until you reach recovery screen

 - Select Restore From Time Machine Backup when you are at the recovery screen

 - Now you will be shown the consequences of restoring.
 Please read carefully.
 Your mac’s storage will be erased and replaced with the backup file

 - Select Time Machine Backup drive that has backup files (only the time machine backup drive will be shown in this window)

 - Now you will be asked to select the drive where you want to transfer all backup file.
 I assume, you will select the Mac’s internal storage to restore from the backup.
 Select the storage to restore

 - Now follow the screen prompt, and the restoring process may take time depending on the backup size and storage type

 - Note : When you login first time to Mac after restoring it from the backup, you will be asked to enter iCloud ID to have access to those features that requires iCloud verification